darshan3105/Convex-Hull---Jarvis-March-Graham-Scan-Kirkpatrick-Seidel-Algorithm/README.md

 Steps to get the results:

-1. input the points of the dataset into the file datasets/points.csv
+1. input the points of the dataset into the file 'datasets/points.csv'
 2. in the file main.cpp instantiate the object of the class of algorithm(i.e JarvisMarch/GrahamScan/KPS)
 3. compile the main file: g++ main.cpp
-4. run the executable: ./a.out
+4. run the executable: ./a.out]

+For better understanding please refer to the documentation provided.

+To view the documentation open the file 'html/index.html' in a web browser.